 This rugged, natural setting serves as a backdrop to some of the most stunning resorts in Canada, from the iconic Fairmont Banff Springs to the majestic Fairmont Chateau Lake Louise.
 From either, you're only minutes away from breathtaking views; exciting outdoor adventures, including hiking, biking, and skiing (downhill and Nordic); and endless opportunities for wildlife spotting, from moose to bears and eagles.

-Whether you're looking for an authentic Canadian back-to-nature experience or some serious pampering in the world's most beautiful settings, you'll find it on this list of top resorts in Alberta.
+Whether you're looking for an authentic Canadian back-to-nature experience or some serious pampering in the world's most beautiful settings, you'll find it on this list of top resorts in Alberta, Canada.

 1. Fairmont Chateau Lake Louise